ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 Additional pages:

-- [The Associated Lovelace RPi Monitor Card](https://github.com/ironsheep/lovelace-rpi-monitor-card) - We have a Lovelace Custom Card that makes displaying this RPi Monitor data very easy.
+- [The Associated Lovelace RPi Monitor Card](https://github.com/ironsheep/lovelace-rpi-monitor-card) - This is our companion Custom Lovelace Card that makes displaying this RPi Monitor data very easy.
+- [ChangeLog](./ChangeLog) - We've been repairing or adding features to this script as users report issues or wishes.
+This is our list of changes.

 ## Features